glouppe/info8002-large-scale-data-systems/lecture7.md

         - e.g., a **linear dataflow** is forced.
     - it is difficult to use for exploration and **interactive** programming.
     - there are significant performance bottlenecks in iterative algorithms that *reuse* intermediate results.
-        - e.g., saving intermediate results to stable storage is **very costly** (Why?).
+        - e.g., saving intermediate results to stable storage (HDFS) is **very costly**.
 - That is, MapReduce does not compose so well for large applications.
-- Hence the emergence of high level frameworks and specialized systems.
+- For this reason, dozens of high level frameworks and specialized systems were developed.
     - e.g., Pregel, Dremel, FI, Drill, GraphLab, Storm, Impala, etc.

 ---